Bob Warming

-Bob Warming is an American soccer coach is currently a technical advisor for Union Omaha in USL League One.
+Bob Warming is an American soccer coach whose final soccer position was technical advisor for Union Omaha in USL League One.
 A veteran college soccer coach, Warming has coached eight other men's college soccer programs across the United States, including Penn State University, his previous coaching stint, and Creighton University, on two separate stints.
-Additionally, Warming has coached at Old Dominion University and University of North Carolina at Charlotte, both NCAA Division I institions.
+Additionally, Warming has coached at Old Dominion University and University of North Carolina at Charlotte, both NCAA Division I institutions.

-Warming ranks 15th in NCAA Division I History with 376 career wins throughout 32 seasons.
-He is one of only two coaches in NCAA Division I history to take two different schools to the College Cup.
+Warming retired as the winningest active coach in NCAA Division 1 men's soccer.
+He is one of only three other coaches in NCAA Division I history to take two different schools to the NCAA Division One College Cup final four.
 His teams at Creighton reached the NCAA tournament in all but his final season at the helm.
 His 2008 team featured a 15 match unbeaten streak, and an elite eight appearance in the NCAA tournament.
-He is a member of the Omaha Sports Hall of Fame.
+He is a member of the Omaha Sports Hall of Fame and Creighton University Sports Hall of Fame.

 Career

 Coaching

+When he was a senior at Berea College, Warming started the first high school boys soccer program at Berea Community High School as co-head coach with Paul Renner, a fellow senior at Berea College.

-Warming began his coaching career at Transylvania University in Kentucky for one season.
-He then coached at Berry College in Georgia, where he earned three coach of the year awards.
-Under his watch, Berry went 61–22–2 in 3 years.
-At Saint Louis, his team advanced to the 1997 NCAA Final Four, and won three Conference USA regular season titles, as well as two Conference USA tournament titles.
-He graduated from Berea College in 1975, where he posted a 28–2–2 record as a starting goalkeeper.
+Warming began his collegiate coaching career at Transylvania University in Kentucky for one season.
+He then coached at Berry College in Georgia, where he earned three 'coach of the year' awards.
+Under his watch, Berry went 61–22–2 in 5 years.
+At UNC Charlotte he won three 'coach of the year' awards and won the first Sun Belt Conference Tournament Championship in any sport at UNC Charlotte.

 He also coached Creighton from 1990 to 1994.
 His cumulative record at Creighton is 183–57–29.
 His home field record was 102–16–14, and his Missouri Valley Conference record was 60–13–7.
-He has led his teams to seven Missouri Valley Conference regular season titles, severn Missouri Valley Conference tournament titles, and eleven NCAA tournament appearances.
+He has led his teams to seven Missouri Valley Conference regular season titles, seven Missouri Valley Conference tournament titles, and eleven NCAA tournament appearances.
+Warming was selected as two-time NCAA Division 1 National Coach of the Year while at Creighton and also voted the 'centennial coach of the year' in the Missouri Valley Conference.
+He was a finalist eight times for National Coach of the Year.

 From 1997 to 2001, he coached at Saint Louis University.

+At Saint Louis, his team advanced to the 1997 NCAA Final Four, and won three Conference USA regular season titles, as well as two Conference USA tournament titles.
+He was instrumental in lobbying for, designing, fundraising and constructing a new all grass playing and training facility on campus.